Bob Bartlett: Career

 Shortly after his graduation, Bartlett began his career in politics.
 A reporter for the Fairbanks Daily News from 1924 until 1933, he accepted the position of secretary to Delegate Anthony Dimond of Alaska, serving in that role for a year.
-Three years later he became the chairman of the Unemployment Compensation Commission of Alaska., serving from 1937 to 1939.
+Three years later, he became the chairman of the Unemployment Compensation Commission of Alaska, serving from 1937 to 1939.

 Bartlett's father died in 1935, so he returned to Fairbanks to run his family's mining business.
-However, Bartlett wasn't a big fan of mining, and looked back to the political arena in 1938.
+However, Bartlett wasn't a big fan of mining and looked back to the political arena in 1938.

-On January 30, 1939, President Franklin D. Roosevelt appointed him secretary of the Alaska Territory, serving under Governors John Weir Troy in 1939 & Ernest Gruening from 1939 to 1944.
+On January 30, 1939, President Franklin D. Roosevelt appointed him secretary of the Alaska Territory, serving under Governors John Weir Troy in 1939 and Ernest Gruening from 1939 to 1944.
 Bartlett served as acting Governor multiple times, such as during the opening of the Alaska-Canada Highway.

 In 1945, following the retirement of Anthony Dimond, Bartlett was elected as the delegate from Alaska to the 79th and the six succeeding Congresses, with the backing of Dimond.
 It was in this capacity that his greatest work on Alaskan statehood was completed, such as the introduction of the Alaska Statehood Act to the House.
 Continuing his civic service, he was president of the Alaska Tuberculosis Association and served as a member of the Alaska War Council, from 1942 to 1944.

 Bartlett labored constantly for statehood, being a member of the Alaska Statehood Committee.
-Bartlett, as delegate, was the one who introduced the Alaska Statehood Act into Congress, being key in shepherding it's passage.
+Bartlett, as delegate, was the one who introduced the Alaska Statehood Act into Congress, being key in shepherding its passage.

 Upon Alaska's admission to the Union in 1959, Bartlett became the senior inaugural U.S. senator from Alaska, along with junior Senator Ernest Gruening, with their senior-junior status determined by a coin flip.
 Bartlett served in this role until his death in office in 1968.
 He was succeeded by State Representative Ted Stevens, appointed by Governor Hickel, who had lost the Republican primary for Alaska's other Senate seat that year to former Anchorage Mayor Elmer Rasmuson.
 Stevens had also previously been the 1962 Republican nominee.

 Bartlett possessed the reputation of a quiet man of achievement.
 The Library of Congress estimates that he had more bills passed into law than any other member in congressional history.
 Before statehood, he was writing legislation (sponsored by other congressional representatives), such as the Alaska Mental Health Enabling Act of 1956.
 Some of his bills included the Radiation Safety Bill and the Bartlett Act, requiring all federally funded buildings to be accessible to disabled people.